-The official 15-man team roster for the championships qualifier may not be changed after the timed warmups begin.
+The official 12-man team roster for the championships qualifier may not be changed after the timed warmups begin.
+An exception will be granted in the instance a member of the 12-man roster is injured during timed warmups and is unable to compete.
+In this instance, the injured athlete can be replaced with a member outside of the 12-man roster up until the start of competition.
+Once the competition starts, injury replacements must be made within the 12-member roster.
 A 1.0 deduction from the team score will be imposed on teams that do not comply.